 When the yields of the bonds market fall, their prices rise, making bonds more desirable.
-This is often because the existing bonds come with higher coupons that make them more attractive when rates for new bonds fall.
+This is often because the existing bonds come with higher coupons that make them more attractive when new bonds fall.

 The Rise of Green Bonds

 In the past few years, the Green Bonds marketplace has grown tremendously, recording over $300 billion by 2019.
 With the G20 leaders supporting the move to scale up Green Finance, multiple flavours of Green Bonds have seen their way into the trades.